otrv4/otrv4/otrv4.md

 A receiver can always reveal a MAC key directly after verified this message.
 But receiver should not use/accept the revealed MAC key anymore.

-A sender would have different scenarios:
-1. the message is received and MAC key is revealed, which is fine
-2. the message is received but MAC key is not revealed
-3. the message is not yet received

-The second and third scenarios are kind of conflict, because it appears the same for a sender while no any acknowledgement announced from receiver.

-In this case, we need to give the sender a expiring preference to reveal a MAC key by itself when he decide the corresponding chain key is no more useful, regardless whether receiver has received and verified the message or not.
+A sender can reveal a MAC key when they decide the message is expired.

-TODO: deceide when and how the revealing MAC key should be like

 [1]: http://cacr.uwaterloo.ca/techreports/2016/cacr2016-06.pdf
 [2]: https://otr.cypherpunks.ca/Protocol-v3-4.0.0.html